-The meaning of code modifications with -
+The meaning of code modifications with - and +

-symbols are typically used to indicate changes in the code, commonly seen in diff comparisons (e.g., in version control tools like Git):
+In code modifications, the - and + symbols are typically used to indicate changes in the code, commonly seen in diff comparisons (e.g., in version control tools like Git):

-(minus sign): Indicates a deleted line (old code)+
+- -(minus sign): Indicates a deleted line (old code)

-(plus sign): Indicates an added line (new code)
+- +(plus sign): Indicates an added line (new code)

 Example: